EvertonTomalok/emailtoolspython/README.md

     >> False
 <br>

-Passing the Parameter "can_starts_with_number=True", you can verify e-mails that starts with number:
+Passing the Parameter "can_starts_with_number=True", you can verify e-mail that starts a number:

     >> email.syntax_validation('24hours_laundry@gmail.com')
     >> False